PaulineAnnBar/ore.id-HER-dao-hackerhouse/README.md

 ## Project Clean Up
 Kill the nodejs instances using ```ctrl + c``` in the terminal.
 Then, delete the ```oreid-react-walkthrough``` folder.

+## TLDR

+This walkthrough was created to show off the core functionality of ORE ID.
+ORE ID is a Web3.0 authentication and blockchain interaction service.
+The goal of this article is to explain how to implement this product into a React application.
+Follow along to get ORE ID integrated into your application.
+You will also learn basic functionality for interacting with the Ethereum Blockchain.